2020 Summer English Camp: My life and my future, all in my portfolio

-For today’s teens to be able to compete in an increasingly international, digital and globalized society – need to be equipped with a number of key skills whilst also maintaining their own personality and cultural identity.
+For today’s teens to be able to compete in an increasingly international, digital and globalized society, they need to be equipped with a number of key skills whilst also maintaining their own personality and cultural identity.
 Some of the essential skills many teenage students struggle with are:

 - Thinking critically and being able to analyse the information, news and media that surrounds them in the 21st century.